microsoft/BotFramework-WebChat/SPEECH.md

 ### Custom Speech

-Custom Speech is a trained recognition model to improve recognition of words that are not in the default recognition model.
-For example, you can use it to improve accuracy when recognizing trademarks or name of person.
+Custom Speech is a trained recognition model that improves recognition of words that are not in the default recognition model.
+For example, you can use it to improve accuracy when recognizing trademark words or the name of a person.

 First, you need to set up a Custom Speech project.
-Please follow [this article to create a new Custom Speech project][What is Custom Speech].
+Please follow the article on [creating a new Custom Speech project][What is Custom Speech].

-After your Custom Speech project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Endpoint ID".
+After your Custom Speech project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save your "Endpoint ID".

 You will then need to modify your integration code as below.